Now is the time to start planning for your Holiday messaging. Start here with our 10 effective tips!

-1. Look at your recent holiday campaign, now is the time to review the results and the approach taken.
-Ask tough questions about each part of the campaign and decide what can be done to improve it.
+1. Look at your recent holiday campaign.
+Now is the time to review the results & the approach taken.
+Ask tough questions & decide how to improve it.

 2. It's also a great time to ask questions of your customers.
-Getting product reviews now can help shape your inventory or order plans and add to your customer's preferences.
-Carefully construct a survey that will update your customers' preference and product feedback; then use the survey results in the campaign.
+Getting product reviews will help shape your inventory or order plans & add to your customer's preferences.
+Carefully construct a survey that will update customer preference & product feedback.
+Then use the results in your next email campaign.

 With so many offers out there for the holiday season, it can be hard and costly to be seen.
 Avoid the temptation to resurface the same old inventory at lower prices.